Quetzaly88/Quiz-P2/README.md

 The landing page includes the log-in box and the Quiz container.
 Inside the quiz container we have different buttons:

-- Start Button:
-- True and False buttons
-- Reset Button
-- Leave feedback button
+- Start Button: When pushed, the title of "Quiz game" dissappears and instead the array of questions start to show.
+- True and False buttons: The user chooses true or false and depending of the choice the "Correct Answer" increases.
+When all the array of questions has shown we have a message saying "You completed the quiz".
+- Reset Button: Any time during the game the user can push "Reset".
+The user can push restart and do the game over and over again.
+- Leave feedback button: At the end of the quiz we have share your feedback! and "Click here".
+When click here is pushed, a new page is loaded.

 ![quiz container](./assets/readme.files/main.page.webp)

 Feedback Form

-*In this page, the users provide basic information about themselves.
-Name, last name, email adress and some questions.
-The questions are important for the team to know a little bit more about the users and their experience in the water.
-*S&W team can locate people in the most adaptable group.
-Then, they can contact the users about what is avaiable.
+Here the user can write their name and write a comment.
+When submited it just goes to Code institute fordump page.

 ![form](./assets/readme.files/form.webp)